FEUP-LDTS-2023/project-l11gr01/docs/README.md

 The use of the Factory-Method Pattern in the current design allows the following benefits:

 - It eliminates the need to bind application-specific classes into our code.
-- The code only needs to deal with the Planet class that is the product interface.
+- The code only needs to deal with the com.ldts1101.sotss.Planet class that is the product interface.
 - Hence it can work with any concrete planet that is created (concrete product).
 - When running the game it will only need to access the concrete planets it needs, enabling a flexible and decoupled object creation process